qaqcatz/impomysql/README.md

 Also supports DBMS compatible with mysql syntax, such as mariadb, tidb, oceanbase.

+<font color="red">Note that 'impomysql' is our original name, now you can also call it PINOLO.
+We may create a new repository in the future. </font>

 ## 1. What is logical bug

 see this bug report as an example: